 During a June 2015 cast reunion on "The Today Show," Alexis Bledel was asked if she thought Rory would now be with Dean, Jess, or Logan, and her answer was "none of the above": "I think she'd be seeing someone new, or she'd be single and focused on her career.
 I don't think she'd be married."
 Lauren Graham then interjected, "that's the best answer ever!"

 Sean Gunn, who plays Kirk, made his first appearance in episode 1.2 ("The Lorelais' First Day at Chilton"), but not as Kirk.
-His character was named "Mick" and he was installing a DSL server at the Lorelais' home that was ordered by Emily.
+His character was named "Mick" and he was installing a DSL line at the Lorelais' home that was ordered by Emily.

 Creator Amy Sherman-Palladino originally wanted Sherilyn Fenn to audition for the role of Lorelai Gilmore but she was appearing in _Rude Awakening (1998)_ at the time.
 Fenn later guest starred as Sasha, Jess' father's girlfriend and then played the recurring character Anna Nardini.